Can GitHub Issues Help in App Review Classifications?: Experiment Design and Implications

-To address RQ1, we compared the accuracy of the augmented models, trained based on the augmented datasets, with the baseline models, trained based on the primary datasets, using our truth dataset.
+In RQ1, we aim to investigate the effects of augmenting labeled datasets through three proposed methods (Within-App, Within-Context, and Between-App analysis) in improving the performance of bug report and feature request classifiers.
+To address this, we compared the accuracy of the augmented models, trained based on the augmented datasets, with the baseline models, trained based on the primary datasets, using our truth dataset.
 To this end, we trained the following five models for each app: \begin{enumerate} \item \textbf{Review-Based}: This is the baseline model in which we only use the manually labeled reviews (primary datasets) as the training dataset for the review classification models. \item \textbf{Review + Same Issues}: In this model, we augment the primary datasets through the Within-Apps Analysis method.
 We create auxiliary datasets using labeled issues from the same app. \item \textbf{Reviews + Similar Issues}: In this model, we augment the primary datasets through the Within-Context Analysis method.
 We create auxiliary datasets using labeled issues from apps similar to the target app.
-As discussed in Section \ref{sec:data_aug}, we first identified repositories associated with similar apps in our dataset.
+As discussed in \secref{data_aug}, we first identified repositories associated with similar apps in our dataset.
 Then, we create an auxiliary dataset using their properly labeled issues.
 We maintained the auxiliary dataset volume at 0.3 of the primary dataset volume, a ratio in the effective range for augmentation volume, as discussed in RQ3. \item \textbf{Reviews + (Same + Similar) Issues}: Similar to the previous model, we augment the primary datasets through Within-Context Analysis, with the distinction that we employed issues from both the same and similar apps.
 Also, we maintained the effective volume of the auxiliary datasets at 0.3.
 So, we consider the context issues of a target app to include issues related to the same and similar apps. \item \textbf{Reviews + Random Issues}: In this model, we augment the primary datasets through the Between-Apps Analysis method.
 We created auxiliary datasets using randomly selected labeled issues.
 As with the previous models, the ratio of auxiliary dataset volume to primary dataset volume was maintained at 0.3. \end{enumerate}